osisoft/PI-Interface-AVEVA-Batch-Management/content/specific-considerations/interface.md

 <!-- Customized for WonderWare -->

-This interface enables you to capture history from Wonderware InBatch batch management system.
+This interface enables you to capture history from AVEVA Batch Management system.